Dogs

 2. Find copies of any applicable, additional documentation:

-If you no longer have the registered dog or if the dog is deceased, please contact us so we can update our records and avoid issuing you with fines.
+If you no longer have the registered dog, if you've changed address or if the dog is deceased, please update your dog registration details here so we can update our records and avoid issuing you with fines.

 More information